 IMHM NEWS & IN THE NEWS

-2/13/ 2021: Tune in to Hoosier History Live at noon to hear IMHM Executive Director Sarah Halter talk with host Nelson Price about new projects and all of the exciting things happening at the Museum, especially updates on our cemetery project and other efforts to "rehumanize" and memorialize the patients who lived and sometimes died at Central State Hospital.
+2/13/ 2021: Tune in to Hoosier History Live on WICR 88.7 at noon to hear IMHM Executive Director Sarah Halter talk with host Nelson Price about new projects and all of the exciting things happening at the Museum, especially updates on our cemetery project and other efforts to "rehumanize" and memorialize the patients who lived and sometimes died at Central State Hospital.

 2/4/2021: Catch IMHM on WISH-TV's All Indy Adventures: Indiana Medical History Museum with WISH-TV's Alexis Rogers and Visit Indy's Nate Swick.

 12/1/ 2020: "Uncertainty For Graves At Central State Hospital Site" Taylor Bennett, WFYI

 11/29/2020: Letter to the Editor "IMPD showed disrespect in disturbing Central State gravesite" Dorothy Pratt, PhD, Indianapolis Star